Williamson Magor & Company Ltd leads gainers in 'B' group

-Dynemic Products Ltd Partly Paidup, Mindteck (India) Ltd, Sanghi Industries Ltd and Gayatri Projects Ltd are among the other gainers in the BSE's 'B' group today, 12 August 2022.
+Bharat Gears Ltd, SPL Industries Ltd, Shreeji Translogistics Ltd and Rossell India Ltd are among the other gainers in the BSE's 'B' group today, 17 August 2022.

-Dynemic Products Ltd Partly Paidup, Mindteck (India) Ltd, Sanghi Industries Ltd and Gayatri Projects Ltd are among the other gainers in the BSE's 'B' group today, 12 August 2022.
+Bharat Gears Ltd, SPL Industries Ltd, Shreeji Translogistics Ltd and Rossell India Ltd are among the other gainers in the BSE's 'B' group today, 17 August 2022.

-Williamson Magor & Company Ltd soared 19.81% to Rs 25.1 at 11:58 IST.
+Williamson Magor & Company Ltd soared 19.93% to Rs 36.1 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 36173 shares were traded on the counter so far as against the average daily volumes of 1402 shares in the past one month.
+On the BSE, 1.91 lakh shares were traded on the counter so far as against the average daily volumes of 10199 shares in the past one month.

-Dynemic Products Ltd Partly Paidup surged 19.74% to Rs 182.
+Bharat Gears Ltd surged 15.10% to Rs 172.25.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 7 shares were traded on the counter so far as against the average daily volumes of 215 shares in the past one month.
+On the BSE, 54617 shares were traded on the counter so far as against the average daily volumes of 4127 shares in the past one month.

-Mindteck (India) Ltd spiked 15.93% to Rs 155.7.
+SPL Industries Ltd spiked 14.61% to Rs 65.5.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 69980 shares were traded on the counter so far as against the average daily volumes of 5093 shares in the past one month.
+On the BSE, 48933 shares were traded on the counter so far as against the average daily volumes of 7538 shares in the past one month.

-Sanghi Industries Ltd jumped 13.84% to Rs 44.
+Shreeji Translogistics Ltd spurt 13.88% to Rs 334.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.47 lakh shares were traded on the counter so far as against the average daily volumes of 86081 shares in the past one month.
+On the BSE, 28487 shares were traded on the counter so far as against the average daily volumes of 9419 shares in the past one month.

-Gayatri Projects Ltd exploded 12.65% to Rs 17.1.
+Rossell India Ltd jumped 11.62% to Rs 235.35.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 6.85 lakh shares were traded on the counter so far as against the average daily volumes of 1.75 lakh shares in the past one month.
+On the BSE, 11481 shares were traded on the counter so far as against the average daily volumes of 11661 shares in the past one month.

 Powered by Capital Market - Live News